basierend auf Bewertungen

 • Myristic acid --> coconut oil, palm oil, animal fats

-• palmitic acid --> palm oil, cottonseed oil, animal and vegetable fats, beeswax
+• Palmitic acid --> palm oil, cottonseed oil, animal and vegetable fats, beeswax

 • Stearic acid --> animal and vegetable fats

-The two main representatives of polyunsaturated fatty acids are the omega 3- and the omega 6 fatty acids.
-Both fatty acids are “essential”, i.e. must be obtained from the diet, whereas monosaturated and unsaturated fatty acids are non-essential and can be synthesized by the body
+The two main representatives of polyunsaturated fatty acids are the Omega 3- and the Omega 6 fatty acids.
+Both fatty acids are “essential”, i.e.H must be supplied through food, whereas monosaturated and unsaturated fatty acids are not essential and can be synthesized by the body.

 Omega 3 fatty acids